Harry and Walter Go to New York: Plot

 When they overhear Worth making his plans to blow open the safe, they get all the same equipment, even a pump, despite not knowing why they need it.
 The bank is next to a theatre that is putting on a popular musical comedy, and the team breaks into the bank before Worth and his team arrive.
 They try to blow open the safe, but the dynamite has no effect.
 One of the team realizes that they have to get the explosives behind the door to work, and that's when they figure out how to use the pump.
 Liquifying the dynamite, they cover the edge of the door in putty, pour the liquid in through a spout at the top, and use the pump to create suction down at the base.
 However, all this takes time, and the show starts its big finale "The Kingdom of Love".
 Thinking quickly, Harry gets into costume and rushes on stage, and then calls for his slave – Walter.
 The cast is totally confused and desperately tries to finish the number, but Harry and Walter keep throwing in ad libs and their old routines, which gives their team time to blow the door and make off with the cash.
-Finally, allowing the show to end, Harry and Walter get a standing ovation, just as Worth and his team make their way into the bank, where they're met by the police.
+Finally, allowing the show to end, Harry and Walter get a standing ovation, just as Worth and his team make their way into the bank, where they are met by the police.
 Accused of robbing the bank, Worth points out that they are in the process of entering and not leaving, and are thus released.

 Some days later, Harry and Walter and their team enter the fancy restaurant that Worth frequents, and ask for the best table in the house.
-They're told to leave, but Worth starts to tap on his glass – a gesture of respect and acceptance.
+They are told to leave, but Worth starts to tap on his glass – a gesture of respect and acceptance.
 Soon everyone is doing it, and they are seated.
 Worth comes over to speak to Lissa and she tells how the bank's money is buying milk for the poor children of the city.
 Offering her his arm, they go off to chat, a budding romance is hinted at, and Harry and Walter realize that neither of them is going to "get the girl".
-While a bit despondent, they get the idea to perform their act right there in the restaurant – pointing out that it's just about the best house they could ever hope to appear in.
+While a bit despondent, they get the idea to perform their act right there in the restaurant – pointing out that it is just about the best house they could ever hope to appear in.
 Handing their music to the pianist, they step off to the side, he plays, they make their entrance, and start to perform for the adoring crowd.